-Reason: To ensure the dwelling are located in an area at the lowest risk of flooding and the development provides acceptable off-street parking in accordance with policy S21 and S49 of the Central Lincolnshire Local Plan and Policy D-4 and D-3 of the Nettleham Neighbourhood Plan.
+Reason: To ensure the dwelling are located in an area at the lowest risk of flooding in accordance with policy S21 of the Central Lincolnshire Local Plan and Policy D-3 of the Nettleham Neighbourhood Plan.

 8. No development above ground level must take place until full details of a scheme for the disposal of foul and surface water (including any necessary soakaway/percolation tests) from the site and a plan identifying connectivity and their position has been submitted to and approved in writing by the local planning authority.
-The Drainage Strategy will need to identify how run-off from the completed development will be prevented from causing an impact elsewhere.
+The Drainage Strategy should comply with the principle of the Flood Risk Assessment (version A02) and will need to identify how run-off from the completed development will be prevented from causing an impact elsewhere.
 No occupation of each individual dwelling must take place until its individual foul and surface water drainage connection has been fully installed in strict accordance with the approved details.
 The approved drainage scheme must be retained as such thereafter.